IsaacScript/isaacscript/docs/basic-javascript.md

 ### Anonymous Functions

-For very small functions, it is common to type them as anonymous functions.
+For very small functions, it is common to type them anonymously (i.e. without a name).

 ```lua
 -- Lua code